How to Consolidate and Refinance Student Loans

 The application for federal student loan consolidation can be completed for free online.
-Federal student loans are consolidatable any time after you graduate, leave school, or drop below half-time enrollment.
+You can consolidate federal student loans at any time after you graduate, leave school, or drop below half-time enrollment.

 Repayment of the newly consolidated loan begins 60 days after the disbursal of the loan.
 Your loan servicer will remind you when it is time to make payments.
 If you consolidate your loans while still in the grace period, you can request to delay repayment until closer to the end of the grace period.
 While not in the grace period, continue to pay your loans regularly until the disbursal of the consolidation loan.